-Natural Killer cells (NK cells) have an important role to play in the early response to viral infections, and have also been linked with failure of pregnancy.
+Natural Killer cells (NK cells) have an important role to play in the early response to viral infections; they have also been linked with failure of pregnancy.

 Natural Killer cell activity is now known to be a major cause of miscarriage and reduced implantation.

-We also know Natural Killer cell activity can be mediated by high levels of stress as well as auto-immune disease.
+We also know Natural Killer cell activity can be mediated by high levels of stress, as well as by auto-immune disease.

-Recent reports in the media and on the internet have exposed women to a baffling array of conflicting information about tests for NK cells and “cures” for infertility and miscarriage.
+Recent reports in the media and on the Internet have exposed women to a baffling amount of conflicting information about tests for NK cells and ‘cures’ for infertility and miscarriage.

 Increasingly, clinics are offering tests to measure the number and activity of circulating NK cells.

-Something important to note: there’s a huge difference between uterine NK cells and the NK cells that circulate in the bloodstream, causing miscarriage.
+Here’s something important to note: there’s a huge difference between uterine NK cells and the NK cells that circulate in the bloodstream, and can cause miscarriage.

 What Causes The Problem?

-When these NK cells in the blood stream (not uterine NK cells) reach the site of inflammation in the uterus or pelvic cavity, the uterine killer cells that are protecting the embryo move out of the way to let the NK cells do their work.
-Unfortunately, sometimes an embryo is recognised as a foreign organism and is attacked and killed off.
+When the NK cells in the blood stream (not the uterine NK cells) reach the site of inflammation in the uterus or pelvic cavity, the uterine killer cells that are protecting the embryo move out of the way to let the incoming NK cells do their work.

-This is where the issues surrounding recurrent miscarriage come in.
-This is also a reason why any inflammation in the uterus or pelvic cavity needs to be addressed to help fix this issue, and one of the reasons why any woman having fertility issues needs to have a laparoscopy prior to any further fertility treatment.
-A laparoscopy is the gold standard for addressing and treatment of issues in the uterine and pelvic cavity.
+It’s also one of the reasons why any woman experiencing fertility problems should have a laparoscopy, prior to any further fertility treatment.
+A laparoscopy is the gold standard for addressing and treating any problems in the uterine and pelvic cavity.

 Treatment for Natural Killer Cells

-Natural Killer cells can be present in unexplained infertility and may be more prevalent in those with autoimmune disease or other inflammatory conditions such as endometriosis, tubal disease and PCOS (polycystic ovarian syndrome).
+Natural Killer cells can be a factor in unexplained infertility, and might be more prevalent in those with autoimmune disease or other inflammatory conditions such as endometriosis, tubal disease and PCOS (polycystic ovarian syndrome).

-In my clinic, I screen my fertility patients for NK cells, especially those who have had recurrent miscarriage, because I believe it should be an initial investigation to save couples the heartache of going through a miscarriage, especially if Natural Killer cells may be the cause.
+In my clinic, I screen my fertility patients for NK cells, especially those who have had recurrent miscarriage.
+I believe this initial investigation can save couples the heartache of going through a miscarriage, especially if Natural Killer cells might be the cause.